samjones1001/CV/README.md

 As a student at Makers Academy, I underwent a similarly accelerated learning process, gaining a good working understanding of a range of languages and frameworks.

 #### Inquisitive
 Whether undergoing twelve weeks of intensive study at Makers Academy, travelling to a new country or trying out a new musical instrument, I have always loved learning of any kind.
-This passion for aquiring and sharing knowledge is what initially attracted me to teaching and, when it was introduced onto the national curriculum, to start exploring coding for the first time.
+This passion for acquiring and sharing knowledge is what initially attracted me to teaching and, when it was introduced onto the national curriculum, to start exploring coding for the first time.
 I  constantly strive to expand the horizons of my knowledge and ability, and love wrestling with complex new problems.

 I am registered as a coach with [codebar](https://codebar.io), a not for profit organisation which organises regular workshops for beginner coders - both to consolidate my own understanding of what I have learned, and to share my knowledge with others.